Natalalia/meteo/README.md

 npm start
 ```

-It will run the app the development mode.
+It will run the app in the development mode connected tow the deployed API.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Back-end information and API